-The highly anticipated 3rd Street Market Hall, 275 W. Wisconsin Ave., will open its doors to the public on Friday, Jan.
+The highly anticipated 3rd Street Market Hall, 275 W. Wisconsin Ave., offiially opened its doors to the public on Friday, Jan.
 14 at 11 a.m.

-The new 40,000-square -foot food hall – which revitalizes a historic location in Milwaukee’s Downtown – is poised to become a dining epicenter for the Westown neighborhood, offering varied dining options for Downtown employees, residents of the fully leased Plankinton Clover apartments, convention center attendees and virtually anyone who visits the area to take in a concert, theater performance, sports game or other activity.
+And it's true.
+The new 40,000-square-foot food hall – which revitalizes a historic location in Milwaukee’s Downtown – is impressive.
+More than that, it's poised to become a dining epicenter for the Westown neighborhood, offering varied dining options for Downtown employees, residents of the fully leased Plankinton Clover apartments, convention center attendees and virtually anyone who visits the area to take in a concert, theater performance, sports game or other activity.
 The location is also easily accessible from Milwaukee’s extensive skywalk system, which provides easy all-weather travel for up to 4,000 people per day.

-Although the food hall is not opening at full occupancy, inaugural guests will be able to experience food and beverages from five vendor stations, grab a drink at the bar and enjoy games including snookball, shuffleboard, giant Jenga, bags and video games.
+Although the food hall did not open at full occupancy, inaugural guests are able to experience food and beverages from five vendor stations, grab a drink at the bar and enjoy games including snookball, shuffleboard, giant Jenga, bags and video games.
 You can also grab some Milwaukee gear from Brew City Brand, which operates a retail stall in the market hall.